 West Cornwall · TR20

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Praa Sands, that work is shaped by the place itself — Praa Sands is a south-coast surf beach village backed by dunes and low cliffs, mostly mid-twentieth-century holiday and family housing in the parishes of Breage and Germoe, with a building stock that leans toward 1950s and 1960s coastal bungalows and wooden cabins and chalets.
+What works on a TR20 plot rarely works elsewhere — Praa Sands is a south-coast surf beach village backed by dunes and low cliffs, mostly mid-twentieth-century holiday and family housing in the parishes of Breage and Germoe, with a building stock that leans toward modern coastal new builds and wooden cabins and chalets.

 - Cornwall AONB